- Cyber Terrorism: How Insurance Can Help Mitigate Damages

 2. Ensure vendors only have the right amount of access.
 A vendor working on cooking equipment shouldn’t have access to a financial system, for instance.
 Monitor vendors when they’re on site as much as is reasonable.

 3. Monitor internal systems and databases on a regular basis to ensure that there’s nothing suspicious going on.
 Data breach cases often go on for weeks or even months before someone notices, and the sooner you can put a stop to a data breach, the better.

-4. Make sure any passwords on mobile devices are encrypted and strong.
+4. Use secure passwords.
+Make sure any passwords on mobile devices are encrypted and strong.
+Read password security tips.

 5. Update all computer systems to eliminate known vulnerabilities.